natelgrw/lcoracle_ai/README.md

    - **Frontend**: Access the dashboard at `http://localhost:5173`
    - **Backend**: API documentation available at `http://localhost:8000/docs`

-## Featured Modules
+## 🔍 Featured Modules

-### 🔍 ASKCOS
+### ASKCOS
-**Automated Compound Synthesis Optimization**

-ASKCOS is a powerful tool for predicting the most likely reaction products for a given set of reactants.
-It uses a combination of machine learning models to predict the most likely reaction products for a given set of reactants.
+The ASKCOS module uses MIT ASKCOS software to predict the most likely reaction products for a given set of reactants.

 ```
 @article{askcos2025,